zoujiayun/cmlHelpR/README.md

 # Tutorial

-I have included below a few examples of how to use the main package functions.
+Below are a few examples of how to use the main package functions.
 I'll try and include what the starting data looks like and what the output is.

 ## Function: getOrthologHeaders()

-This function builds the sequencee header - gene filename table.
-Using the Conditional Reciprocal Best Blast (CRBB) output, it identifies CRBB-hits across all sample comparisons and joins consistent CRBBs.
+This function builds the sequencee header/gene filename table.
+Using the Conditional Reciprocal Best Blast (CRBB) output, it identifies CRBB-hits across all sample comparisons and joins consistent CRBBs on a common sample.

 For example, let's say we have three samples and are dealing with one sequence; *Gene-A*.
 A CRBB consistent across three samples would look like so

-`Sample 1 == Sample 1 == sample 3`
+`Sample 1 == Sample 2 == sample 3`

 That is to say, the same sequences in each of the species hits the equivalent sequence in the other two samples.

 **Usage**:
 ```
 > out <- getOrthologueHeaders(crbb_path = "path/to/crbb/out",
                               crbb_ext = ".tsv",
                               sample_separator = "_",
                               id_pct = 95,
                               aln_pct = 90)
 ```